Configuring AM for Authentication

 Authentication Nodes and Trees.
 AM provides a number of authentication nodes to handle different modes of authenticating users.
 The nodes must be connected together in a tree to provide multiple authentication paths to users.

 AM leaves the authentication process flexible so that you can adapt how it works to your situation.
-Although the number of choices can seem daunting, once you understand the basic process you will see how AM allows you to protect access to a wide range of applications used in your organization.
+Although the number of choices can seem daunting, once you understand the basic process you will see how AM lets you protect access to a wide range of applications used in your organization.

 Authentication happens at realm level in AM.
 Each realm has its own authentication configuration that is copied from the parent realm at creation time, which may save you some time if you are configuring subrealms.